Secure File Deletion

 This concept matters especially in the context of file organization.
 When you reorganize, consolidate, or declutter your files using a tool like Sortio, you may identify outdated or redundant documents that should not simply be trashed but securely destroyed.
 Understanding how secure deletion works helps you make informed choices about what happens to files after they leave your organized workflow.

-How Secure File Deletion Works
+Secure File Deletion in practice

 Secure file deletion typically operates through one of several mechanisms depending on your operating system and storage hardware.
 On traditional hard disk drives (HDDs), secure deletion tools overwrite the file's disk sectors with random data, often using established standards such as the DoD 5220.22-M method (three passes) or the Gutmann method (thirty-five passes).
 Each pass replaces the original data with new patterns, making forensic recovery progressively more difficult.